Oscar W. Ritchie: Recognition and legacy

 In recognition of his 29 years of service to the university a building on the Kent University campus was renamed Oscar W. Ritchie Hall on November 9, 1977.

 The Oscar W. Ritchie Four-Year Scholarship Fund was established in 1977 with an endowment of $450,000.
 It grants $2,000 to $8,000 per year to qualifying African American students who intend to attend Kent State University.
 A grant of $250 is made to all applicants.

 Death

 Ritchie died on June 16, 1967, in Ravenna, Ohio's Robinson Memorial Hospital, of lesions on the liver and lung.
-He was survived by his wife Edith, brother Alfred, sister Mary, son George and three grandchildren, Jocelyn, Victoria, and Bradford.